leftfield-geospatial/orthority/README.md

 ```
 ### Configuration

-Default configuration settings, not passed explicitly on the command line, are specified in [config.yaml](config.yaml).
+Default configuration settings, not passed explicitly on the command line, are read from [config.yaml](config.yaml).
 Optionally, users can make their own configuration files and pass them to [`ortho_im`](#ortho_im) and [`batch_ortho_im`](#batch_ortho_im) with the `-rc <config_path>` argument.
 The configuration file is separated into 'camera' and 'ortho' sections, with settings for the camera model and orthorectification respectively.
 Parameters in each section are described below.
 You can also take a look at the comments in [config.yaml](config.yaml).
 Note that YAML, like python, is indentation sensitive.

 | Section | Parameter  | Description
 |--------|------------|------------